trixky/fizzbuzz/API.doc.md

   - pseudo (string)
   - block_status (boolean > "true" / "false")

-> To access this service, you must have a valid session token from the 'session' cookie with administrator privileges.
+> To access this service, you must have a valid session token from the "session" cookie with administrator privileges.

 ### response